YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-godot/creating-commands-functions.md

 To create a function, you use the `YarnFunction` attribute, or the `AddFunction` method on a Dialogue Runner.
 These work very similarly to commands, but with two important distinctions:

 1. Functions must return a value.
-2. Functions are required to be `static`.
+2. Functions registered via the `YarnFunction` attribute are required to be `static`.

 For example, here's a custom function that adds two numbers together: